Skip to main content

 cheap thesis

-A-Parser supports flexible result formatting thanks to the built-in templating engine Template Toolkit, which allows it to output results in an arbitrary form, as well as in a structured form, such as CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit template engine, which allows it to output results in arbitrary form, as well as in structured form, such as CSV or JSON

 Exporting a list of suggestions